HTRPOCODES/HTRPO-v2/README.md

 # Hindsight Trust Region Policy Optimization

+## Log

+[08/03/2020] Fix some bugs including the failing of first update.

 ## Introduction

 This is a deep reinforcement learning package including our newly proposed algorithm **Hindsight Trust Region Policy Optimization**.